Let’s make inclusion happen!

 About the conference

 Conference Let’s make inclusion happen!
-Inclusive education for a fair, resilient and competitive EU will take place from 16th to 18th March 2025 in Warsaw.
+Inclusive education for a fair, resilient and competitive EU took place from 16th to 18th March 2025 in Warsaw.

 Rationale